FRCteam4909/FRC-Scouting/INSTALL.md

 ## Install Bluetooth Transfer Utility
 Install [ESFileExplorer](https://www.amazon.com/ES-File-Explorer-Manager/dp/B008K6HN8I/ref=sr_1_1?ie=UTF8&qid=1492648918&sr=8-1&keywords=esfile+explorer+app) on each of the tablets from the Amazon Marketplace.

+## Put the Tablets into Developer Mode
+The tablets must be in developer mode.
+This can be enabled by clicking the serial number in the settings panes seven times.
+After that, ADB must be enabled under the newly available developer options.

 ## Install TGA App on the Tablets
 Run this command in the terminal, with an individual device plugged in via USB.
-The tablet must be in developer mode.
-This can be enabled by clicking the serial number in the settings panes numerous times.
-After that, ADB must be enabled under the newly available developer options.

 ```cd ~/The-Green-Alliance && cordova run android --device```